open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.Prometheus/README.md

 * On .NET Framework an http listener is automatically started which will respond to scraping requests.
 See the [Options Properties](#options-properties) section for details on the settings available.
+This may also be turned on in .NET Core (it is OFF by default) when the ASP.NET Core pipeline is not available for middleware registration.

 ## Configuration